The diagnosis of Williams syndrome generally has two parts:

 - Clinical diagnosis based on a variety of characteristics.
 See the What is Williams syndrome section for details.

 - Medical/genetic test confirmation through a DNA test which will be performed on a small amount of blood from the child.
-There are two DNA tests which can determine if a person has Williams syndrome.
+There are two DNA tests that can determine if a person has Williams syndrome.

 The FISH test